The King of the Snakes: Mulao people

 In a tale from the Mulao people with the title Seventh Sister and her Snake Husband, a couple have seven daughters.
 One day, the parents want to build a new house for their family, and decide to use a large tree at the back of their garden.
 The man proclaims to marry one of his seven daughters to anyone who could help him cut down the tree.
 A python listens to his words and offers its help.
 The man tells his daughters about the python's proposal.
 Each of them refuse to marry the animal, but the youngest, who looks at the python and sees a handsome youth in its place, decides to marry it.
 She goes with the serpentine husband to the edge of the sea.
 The python gives her an incense and, after a ritual, the sea disappears and the youth appears in place of the python.
 The youth reveals he is the son of the Dragon King.
-The seventh daughter's auspicious marriage reaches the ears of her household, and the eldest sister begins to nurture great jealousy towards her cadette.
-Some time later, the Seventh Sister and the Dragon Prince visit her family on the occasion of her father's birthday, and Eldest Sister seizes the opportunity to toss Seventh Sister down a well and takes her place.
-While Eldest Sister passes her off as her cadette, a little bird comes out of the well and begins to mock her.
+The seventh daughter's auspicious marriage reaches the ears of her household, and the eldest sister begins to nurture great jealousy towards her littlest sister.
+Some time later, the Seventh Sister and the Dragon Prince visit her family on the occasion of her father's birthday, and Eldest Sister seizes the opportunity to toss the Seventh Sister down a well and takes her place.
+While Eldest Sister passes herself off as her youngest sister, a little bird comes out of the well and begins to mock her.
 Eldest Sister kills the bird, cooks it and throws the broth in the garden.
 A bamboo sprouts on the same place.
 The bamboo messes up Eldest Sister's hair and she asks the Dragon Prince to cut it down.
 The Dragon Prince goes to cut it, but the bamboo begs him to stop it.
 The Dragon Prince digs out the bamboo and brings it home.
-While he is away, the bamboo turns back to his true wife, Seventh Sister, who sweeps the house while he is away.
+While he is away, the bamboo turns back to his true wife, the Seventh Sister, who sweeps the house while he is away.
 The Dragon Prince finds out his true wife is alive, restores her, and Eldest Sister, to avoid punishment, falls into the big water jug and drowns.